GDPR

 4. Minimise Data Collection

-5. Honour Confidentiality
+5. Honor Confidentiality

 6. Separate and Sort Data

 Data separation and mixing are two of the smartest data protection techniques.
-You can use them as a buffer to minimise the risk resulting from a data breach.
+You can use them as a buffer to minimize the risk resulting from a data breach.
 The former isolates data and stores it across the database to unlink it, while the latter groups together varied data types and subjects to remove any correlation.
 In either case, the independent data bits or consolidated chunks will obfuscate the intruder and prevent them from extracting useful information from it.

 To automate creation of Data Mapping Sign Up here.